-41.1 Competitors may appeal against decisions, in accordance with the stipulations set out in Articles 14 et seq. of the Code.
+41.1 Competitors may appeal against decisions, in accordance with the stipulations set out in Part IX: APPEALS of the MAM NCR.

 41.2 Competitors have the right to Appeal against a sentence or other decisions pronounced on them by the Stewards of the meeting.
 They must however, under pain of forfeiture of their right to appeal, notify the Stewards of the meeting in writing within one hour of the publication of the decision of their intention to appeal along with a fee of RM 2,500.00.